Eureka-Maggie/MIGE/README.md

 We’re thrilled to announce that our paper has been accepted to ACM International Conference on Multimedia 2025.
 See you in Ireland this October! 🇮🇪
 ***
+## ⚡ TL;DR
+MIGE is a unified framework for both subject-driven image generation and instruction-based image editing, bridging them via multimodal instructions and joint training.

+🚀 Mutual Enhancement: Treats generation and editing as complementary tasks, improving both through unified learning. **First to prove the mutual enhancement between the two tasks**.

+🧩 Compositional Power: Unlocks new capabilities like instruction-based subject-driven editing, a challenging and novel task.

+📊 Strong Results: Achieves state-of-the-art performance on multiple benchmarks (including the new proposed MIGEBench) with just 2.28M training samples.

 ## Quick Start